 The 5 Best Weed Strains For Working From Home, According To …

 THCV tends to be more abundant in Sativa strains, and it’s possible you’ve noticed that sativas tend to provoke hunger less than indica strains.
 The unique metabolic effects of THCV even have researchers considering its utility in treating obesity and diabetes.
 While high-CBD strains tend to induce little to no high, these THCV-rich sativas produce high-energy, psychoactive effects.

-Another African Sativa, Red Congolese focuses all of its psychoactive energy on the head, helping creativity and focus to thrive.
+Another cannabis Sativa, Red Congolese focuses all of its psychoactive energy on the head, helping creativity and focus to thrive.
 Among the list of activities this Sativa motivates, you’ll sooner find hiking, painting, and reading more appealing than eating the entire contents of your fridge.
 Though most frequently found in Vancouver, BC and Ontario, you might be delightfully surprised by its occasional appearance on the West Coast and in other areas of the U.S.

 Cannabis consumers, it turns out, are among the most well-adjusted and successful of American adults, based on the BDS Analytics’ landmark cannabis consumer research study results. (see the report here, very interesting data: Cannabis Consumers are Happy Campers!)
 Another interesting note the study found was the reason why people use cannabis.